IBM/merlin-docs/docs/guides/ide/debug.md

  - Modifying the user profile of a service entry point
  - Logging service entry point activities in an output channel
  - Saving service entry points across multiple IDE sessions
+ - Refreshing service entry points after programs are recompiled

 ## Limitations

 The following features are not supported in the current release:
 -	Code coverage

+## Starting IBM i Debug Service

+IBM i Debug Service depends on RDi Debug Server (QB5ROUTER).
+Both should be in running state before you can use the Merlin debugger.
+You can use the **IBM I DEBUGGER** view to start and stop RDi Debug Server and IBM i Debug Service.

 ## Debugging from IBM i Project Explorer